ipselon/prime_faces_react_todo_sample/README.md

 # A sample of the ToDo application with the FullCalendar component

-**This project is an example of the Single-page Web application with React components tailored for the [Webcodesk](https://webcodesk.com) market**
+**This project is an example of the Single-page Web application with React components tailored for the [Webcodesk](https://webcodesk.com)**

 ## Specification